papandreou/node-memoizeasync/README.md

 separately) `memoizeAsync` relies on a naive stringification of the arguments, which is looked up in an internally kept hash.
-If the function you're memoizing takes non-primitive arguments you might want to provide a custom `argumentsStringifier` as a option in the second argument to `memoizeAsync`.
+If the function you're memoizing takes non-primitive arguments you might want to provide a custom `argumentsStringifier` as an option in the second argument to `memoizeAsync`.
 Otherwise all object arguments will be considered equal because they stringify to `[object Object]`: